JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 for three previous language and API versions in addition to the latest stable one.

 Actively maintained code bases can benefit from getting bug fixes ASAP, without waiting for a full deprecation cycle to complete.
-Currently, such projects can enable the `-progressive` option and get such fixes enabled even in incremental releases.
+Currently, such projects can enable the `-progressive` option and get such fixes enabled even in tooling releases.

 All options are available in the command line as well as in [Gradle](gradle-compiler-options.md) and in [Maven](maven.md#specify-compiler-options).